-3) Towards BG Invest Properties EAD
+3) Towards "BG Invest Properties" AD

-Contract for purchase-sale of receivables dated 05.04.2013 between Investbank AD and BG Invest Properties EAD, pursuant to which the bank has transferred its recevables from the Company arising from contract for credit in the amount of BGN 240 000, to the new creditor BG Invest Properties EAD.
+Contract for sale-purchase of receivables dated 05.04.2013, concluded between Investbank AD and BG Invest properties AD, pursuant to which the bank has transferred its receivable from "Intercapital Property Development" ADSIC in the amount of BGN 240 thousand, due to a contract for credit, to the new creditor "BG Invest Properties" AD.

-Notary deed for mortgage establishment dated 29.07.2013, resolution No 161, Volume III, registration No 3115, No case 538/2013, by notary Gergana Nedina, collateral of a bank loan agreement dated 08.03.2013 on the following property located in vacation complex Marina Cape, Aheloy and owned by ICPD ADSIC: sports and recreation center "Fitness Centre" with ID 00833.5.409.21, Aheloy, Municipality Pomorie, Burgas Region, an area of 214.00 sq.m., with adjacent parts: 33 square meters, along with their common parts of the building right on the terrain.
+Deed of establishment of a mortgage since 29.07.2013, act No 161, Volume III, registration No 3115, No case 538/2013, at a notary Gergana Nedina, collateral of a bank loan agreement of 08.03.2013 on the following property located in vacation complex Marina Cape, town Aheloy and property of ICPD ADSIC: sports and recreation center "Fitness Centre" with ID 00833.5.409.21, Aheloy, Municipality Pomorie, Burgas Region, an area of 214.00 sq.m., with adjacent parts: 33 square meters, along with their common parts of the building right on the pitch.